 9:00 - 11:00am Colorado Tourism Office - Rural Tourism

-Jill will give a high-level overview of CTO, new rural tourism initiatives and sustainability while discussing how CTO is working with the non-urban, non-ski resort areas of Colorado to bring more visitor traffic to rural Colorado communities.
+Cathy will give a high-level overview of CTO, new rural tourism initiatives and sustainability while discussing how CTO is working with the non-urban, non-ski resort areas of Colorado to bring more visitor traffic to rural Colorado communities.

 Elizabeth's presentation will provide an overview of the CTO's Destination Development program, especially CRAFT: Colorado Rural Academy For Tourism.
 If you are looking for ways to advance your tourism-related goals, or develop new tourism products, the Colorado Rural Academy For Tourism (CRAFT) is for you.
 CRAFT offers training to teach rural communities on how to build tourism into an economic development strategy.
 Elizabeth will walk you through each opportunity and explain in detail how and why your community should take advantage of CRAFT.